Non-cocommutative C$^{*}$-bialgebra defined as the direct sum of free group C$^{*}$-algebras

 where $\varphi_{n,m}$ is as in (\ref{eqn:sseven}).
 Then we see that the new operation $\ptimes $ is associative, and it is distributive with respect to the direct sum.
 Furthermore, $\ptimes$ is well-defined on the unitary equivalence classes of representations.
-In a similar fashion, the new (associative) tensor product $\ptimes$ of states on $\csfn$'s is defined.
+It will be shown that $\ptimes$ is non-commutative in Fact \ref{fact:noncommutative}.